industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 ![image-20220509145358015](graphics/install_tht_step3-4.png)

-#### 4. Install THT Close-Loop app on IED
+#### 4. Install THT Close-Loop app on Industrial Edge Device

-So far, you have completed the app uploading to IEM, and you can see the app version list in IEM.
+So far, you have completed the app uploading to Industrial Edge Management, and you can see the app version list in Industrial Edge Management.
 Then you can click on the download icon of your version and a new window to install the app is opened.

 ![image-20220509150928757](graphics/install_tht_step4-1.png)

-Select the IED of the list, where the app should run on.
-Click on the "Install now" button to execute the deployment to the IED immediately.
+Select the Industrial Edge Device of the list, where the app should run on.
+Click on the "Install now" button to execute the deployment to the Industrial Edge Device immediately.
 This will take a while.

 <img src="graphics/install_tht_step4-2.png" alt="install_tht_step4-2" style="zoom: 67%;" />